Suggested Reading:

 In Africa, in the persecution of the Vandals,

-who were most cruelly scourged and sent into exile, by order of the
+cruelly scourged and sent into exile, by order of the Arian

-Arian king Hunneric, because they proclaimed the Catholic truth.
-Among
+king Hunneric, because they proclaimed the Catholic truth.

-servant of God, who, according to the testimony of Pope St. Gregory,
+a servant of God, who, according to the testimony of Pope

-raised a dead man to life by his prayers and tears.
+St. Gregory, raised a dead man to life by his prayers and

 Response: Thanks be to God.